Attorney Admissions

 Requirements

-• Register to file electronically with the Eastern District BANKRUPTCY COURT.
+- Register with PACER.gov to file electronically with the Eastern District BANKRUPTCY COURT.
+You will get an email once this has been processed.

-• Complete Local Form 2090-1(E) Motion to Appear Pro Hac Vice and attached Application for Admission Pro Hac Vice.
+- Complete Local Form 2090-1(E) Motion to Appear Pro Hac Vice and attached Application for Admission Pro Hac Vice.
+(Use the link below)

-• Submit Proposed Order to the court in CM/ECF Bankruptcy>Order Upload
+- Submit Proposed Order (linked below) to the court in CM/ECF Bankruptcy>Order Upload